Apra, Punjab

-Apra also known as The Golden City Apra is a census town in Phillaur Tehsil in Jalandhar district of Punjab State, India.
+Apra, also known as The Golden City Apra, is a census town in Phillaur Tehsil in Jalandhar district of Punjab State, India.
 The town is known for gold jewelry and paddy crops which are produced in large amounts.
 It is located 46 km towards East from Jalandhar, 12 km from Phillaur and 110 km from Chandigarh.
 Apra is the largest town as compared to other surrounding villages and has the main marketplace.
 The town is administrated by Sarpanch an elected representative of the village.

 The nearest train station is situated 12 km away in Phillaur, nearest domestic airport is at Ludhiana and the nearest international airport is 142.5 km away in Amritsar.

 Geography

 The town is located 12 km far from Phillaur and situated on the main road which connects Phillaur to Banga.
 The town is famous for gold jewellery and imported goods.

 Landmarks

 Azad Gate is an important historical building which was built in 1950.
 Ram Mandir, Shiv Mandir, Hanuman Mandir, and Bhai Mehar-Chand Ji Temple are Hindu temples.
 Sachidanand Ji Ashram, Peer Baba Ji, Darbar Baba Sheikh Nasira Ji (Khangah) and Gurudwara Shri Kalgidhar Sahib are religious sites.

-Apra has nine banks as Kotak Mahindra Bank, the Punjab National Bank, the State Bank of India and more also it has one co-operative bank as Jalandhar central co-operative bank.
+Apra has nine banks, including Kotak Mahindra Bank, the Punjab National Bank, the State Bank of India.
+It also has the branch a co-operative bank, called Jalandhar central co-operative bank.